 Resolving Name Server

-Resolving Name Server or DNS Resolver or DNS Recursor or Recursive Resolver is the workhorse and the first step of the DNS lookup, it does all the querying and responding for you — you have control over this DNS Server only.
+Resolving Name Server or DNS Resolver or DNS Recursor or Recursive Resolver is the workhorse and the first step of the DNS lookup, it does all the querying and responding for you.

 All Resolving Name Servers have the address of Root Name Servers, and they query the Root, TLD, and the Authoritative Name Server and stores all of that information in its cache so that next time it can respond quickly to your DNS queries.